rstropek/git-fundamentals/content/0010-intro.md

   * Manage different versions of your code (*branches*)
 * Git support collaboration in a distributed team <!-- .element: class="fragment" -->
   * Store a copy of your code on remote servers
+  * Everybody has a copy of the entire repository
-  * Let multiple people contribute changes
+  * Let multiple people contribute changes easily

 ## GUI or CLI?